ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="PasswordTextBox.Hint" .text} *Hint*
 : `PasswordTextBox` hint for the user.

+{:id="PasswordTextBox.Name" .text .ro .bo} *Name*
+: Gets the name of the PasswordTextBox.

 {:id="PasswordTextBox.PasswordVisible" .boolean .bo} *PasswordVisible* : Specifies whether the password is hidden (default) or shown.